In this article you will find:

 1. 10 things in common

-Split everyone into pairs and hand each pair a piece of paper.
+One of the best ice breaker games in which you split everyone into pairs and hand each pair a piece of paper for the 10 things in common.
 Each pair is responsible for finding 10 things they have in common with one another.
-Remember to tell everyone easy cop-outs aren't allowed, like “we both have hands”.
+Remember to tell everyone easy cop-outs aren't allowed, like “We both have hands”.
 Once they find 10 things they have in common, they share their discoveries with the group.

 2. Baby Photos